wawo00/DOC_UPSDK_EN/source/Android/android06_video.md

 When you want show Rewarded Video ads, call `isReady` to check if the video was ready.
 You can determine your "play" button display status with the return value of `isReady`.
 Then, you should call `show` method to display video ads.
-Please use the correct value of parameter `Placement ID` for different ads placement.
+Please use the correct value of parameter `ad unit` for different ads placement.

 **Don't forget to call `isReady` before `show` to make sure there is a video available.**

-> You can set the parameter `Placement ID` to any significative name you want.
+> You can set the parameter `ad unit` to any significative name you want.
 If you're not sure, please discuss with our **support engineer**.
-You should use a different `Placement ID` for different ads placement.
-We provide revenue from each  `Placement ID` in the feature.
+You should use a different `ad unit` for different ads placement.
+We provide revenue from each  `ad unit` in the feature.
 > Eg: You may use "Pause" or "Menu" when initializing our SDK in the pause scene of your game.

     if (mVideoAd != null && mVideoAd.isReady()) {
-        mVideoAd.show("Ad Placement");
+        mVideoAd.show("ad unit");
     }

 ### Callback